Pigs: Profile and Information

 Other times, such attacks may lead to the death of the piglets, and in some cases, the mother may eat the piglets.

-Habitat and reproduction
+Habitat and Reproduction

 If the nutritional state returns to normal, the pig population will most likely rise due to the pigs’ naturally increased reproduction rate.

-Environmental impacts
+Environmental Impacts

-Domestic pigs that have found their way out of captivity in urban areas or were trained free range to forage in the wild, and in a few cases, wild boars which were let out as prey for hunting, have given rise to an increase in populations of the feral pigs in South and North America, Australia, Hawaii, New Zealand, and other areas that are not pigs are not native.
+Domestic pigs that have found their way out of captivity in urban areas or were trained free range to forage in the wild, and in a few cases, wild boars that were let out as prey for hunting, have given rise to an increase in populations of the feral pigs in South and North America, Australia, Hawaii, New Zealand, and other areas that are not pigs are not native.

 Deliberate or accidental releases of pigs into cities, countries, or environments where they are originally an alien species have caused extensive environmental change.